What different types of Family Plans are available from the phone companies?

 3. Data Sharing Plans: Spending less by sharing more

-Data sharing plans are, for now, offered only by the major phone companies – Optus, Telstra, and Vodafone – and even then, you can only get the data sharing facility on their postpaid range.
+Data sharing plans are, for now, offered only by two of the major phone companies – Optus and Vodafone – and even then, you can only get the data sharing facility on their postpaid range.
 Here are the mechanics of the family plans offered by both Vodafone and Optus.
-Telstra do not allow data sharing in this way.

 - They have a pool of data for the family to share :